You've just received your company-wide, employee engagement survey.

 Automating the process of coaching your managers

-You can use a learning platform or Sparkbay to deliver automated coaching to your managers.
+You can use Sparkbay to deliver automated coaching to your managers.

-Sparkbay ensures that each manager is focused on the right issues for his or her team, allowing managers to build and execute action-ready plans through an intuitive, guided framework.
+Sparkbay ensures that each manager is focused on the right issues for their team, allowing managers to build and execute action-ready plans through an intuitive, guided framework.

 Leveraging Sparkbay’s deep analytics and predictive capabilities, the platform analyzes data gathered from employee pulses to identify current and potential engagement issues.
 It then recommends specific focus areas and concrete actions that managers can take to improve.

-Ensure managers are held accountable for implementing employee engagement strategies
+Ensure managers are held accountable for acting on employee feedback

 Transform employee engagement survey data into powerful insights